akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 Days are passing and..
 Oh, I was talking about a side-project right..

-You see the point ?
+You see the point?
 It's easy to break your workflow and motivation.
 It's all about keeping the momentum.

 <br />
 <div style="text-align:center;"><b><u>The fun part of developing this project ended up here.</u></b></div>